saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services/index.md

 Source: [Kubernetes – Service Publishing](https://theithollow.com/2019/02/05/kubernetes-service-publishing/)
 > If we access the IP Address of one of our nodes (`10.10.50.51:30001`or`10.10.50.52:30001`) with the port we specified, we can see our nginx page.

-- NodePort service is an extension of ClusterIP service.
-When creating a NodePort Service,  A ClusterIP Service is automatically created
 - It is designed for **something outside the cluster to talk to your service** through the IP addresses on the nodes with high port allocated on each node (Port range: 30000-32767)
     - By requesting `<NodeIP>:<NodePort>` to access from outside the cluster
 - That port is made available *on all our nodes* and anybody can connect to it (we can connect to any node on that port to reach the service)